iro0087/reactiontime-test/README.md

 # reactiontime-test
-Measure reaction time. (press "b" to stop the test)
+Measure your reaction time and keep the results on graph (jpg saved). (press "b" to stop the test)